-In April this year, the government ramped up its goal and pledged to reduce emissions by 78% by 2035.
+In April 2021, the government ramped up its goal and pledged to reduce emissions by 78% by 2035.

 This would keep the UK in line with the commitments it made when it signed up to the Paris Agreement to keep global warming under 2C, with hopes of setting a global example to persuade other countries to commit more.